BZoennchen/supercollider-book/_sources/chapters/supercollider/basics.md

 )
 ```

-In signal processing we want to manipulate elements of such a sequence.
+In signal processing, we want to manipulate elements of such a sequence.
 Therefore, an ``Array`` in ``sclang`` is implemented accordingly.

 ### Manipulation

-**Multiplying** an array with a number, will result in an new array for which each element is multiplied by the number.
+**Multiplying** an array with a number, will result in a new array for which each element is multiplied by the number.

 ```isc
 (